 How much input did the band have into the great music videos you did, especially in the ’80s?

-We always picked a great video director because when we were on tour, there wasn’t enough time to work on concepts and stuff.
+We always picked a great video director because there wasn’t enough time to work on concepts and stuff when we were on tour.
 I should play bass and not be a video director, so it’s smart to get a good director who takes care of all these things.
 You can talk about ideas, but in the end, it’s down to the video director how the video will look.

 How about album covers?
 There were some weird ones.
 How much did the band have input into those?

 Some were controversial.
 Which one do you mean?